cpcwood/home-server/README.md

 Deploy the application using your container orchestration software, such as [kubernetes](https://kubernetes.io/)

-Make sure to inject your configuration enviroment variables into the container on creation.
+Since the application is designed to be containerized, its configuration is passed through environment variables.
+Production environment variables should be injected into the container on creation by your container orchestrator.

 Sample kubernetes configuration files can be found in [```.kube/```](.kube/).